 To better enjoy, understand, feel and judge cigars you break it down into three categories.

 1. Power scale, is the feel of the smoke in your mouth of how much it is concentrated or diluted.
 Mild, Medium, Full Bodied or on a number scale from 1 to 20 with 10 being medium.
 The strong or full body cigar makes you feel dizzy or an overwhelming intensity, while the milder ones or the lighter ones are like air.

 3. Finish, is the sensation of the smoke in your mouth that lingers on your palate, tongue and throat.
-It can be a soft finish.
-Semi soft finish, semi dry finish or dry finish which has a sandy or dusty dryness affect inside your palate.
+It can be a soft finish, semi soft finish, semi dry finish or dry finish, which has a sandy or dusty dryness effect inside your palate.